 (7) DEVON EDUCATIONAL TRUST

-The Devon Educational Trust was established in November 1988.
-The Trustees meet three times a year, in March, July and November and deal with between 75 and 95 applications at each meeting.
+Devon Educational Trust considers application for grants towards the costs of education such as books, travel, equipment etc. Applicants must be under 25 years of age and be permanently resident in Devon.
+The Trustees meet three times a year, in March, July and November and deal with around 50 applications at each meeting.
 They normally make awards ranging from £100 to £500, although in special circumstances larger awards are sometime made.
-The closing date for applications is normally four weeks before the date of the next meeting.
-The Trustees will not consider applications that are not fully completed.
+Full details of the conditions are available on the Criteria page on our website.

 (8) THE ELMGRANT TRUST

 Applications from individuals are only considered if their place of residence is in the South West.
 Applications for projects and from other trusts may be considered from other areas of the country - but preference given to the South West.

 Type of Grant